shashihacks/OSCP-PWK/Security Insider Lab-2/README.md

  ```

- - As we can see the received data is used to query using mysql without validatng.
+ - As we can see the received data is used in mysql query without validating.
- - Akthough there is a validation on loan amount, which is not effective in stopping the attack.
+ - Although there is a validation on loan amount, which is not effective to preventing the attack.

 ```php
 	if(!$http['loan'] || $http['loan'] <= 0) {